Compressing the System

 How do I compress the system to a target density?

-Show how to compute the packing fraction of a system.
+Show how to compute the volume fraction of a system.

 Explain how how an Updater is an operation that modifies the system when its Trigger returns

-Demonstrate using the QuickCompress updater to achieve a target packing fraction.
+Demonstrate using the QuickCompress updater to achieve a target volume fraction.

 Demonstrate using the MoveSize tuner to adjust the trial move size.